-Liabilities for loss reserves and loss adjustment expense (LAE) reserves are estimated based on claims adjusters' evaluations and on actuarial evaluations for incurred but not reported reserves (IBNR), using Citizens' loss experience and industry statistics.
+Liabilities for loss reserves and loss adjustment expense (LAE) reserves are estimated based on claims adjusters' evaluations and on actuarial evaluations for incurred but not reported reserves, using Citizens' loss experience and industry statistics.
 While the ultimate amount of losses and LAE incurred is dependent on future development, in management's opinion, the estimated reserves are adequate to cover the expected future payment of losses and LAE.
 However, the ultimate settlement of losses may vary significantly from the reserves provided.
 Adjustments to estimates recorded resulting from subsequent actuarial evaluations or ultimate payments will be reflected in operations in the period in which such adjustments are known or estimable.
-Management does not discount liabilities for loss reserves and LAE reserves.
-While anticipated price increases due to inflation are considered in estimating the ultimate claim costs, the increase in average severities of claims is caused by a number of factors that vary with the individual type of policy written.
+Citizens does not discount liabilities for losses and LAE.
+While anticipated price increases due to inflation is implicitly considered when estimating liabilities for losses, the increase in average severities of claims is caused by a number of factors that vary with the individual type of policy written.
 Future average severities are projected based on historical trends adjusted for implemented changes in underwriting standards, policy provisions, and general economic trends.
 Those anticipated trends are monitored based on actual development and the estimated liabilities are modified, if necessary.